-Rhinitis is a term that is used to describe an inflammation of the membranes inside of the nose.
-This inflammation can be caused by a number of different irritants or allergens.
-However, there are times when there is no specific cause for the inflammation.
+Rhinitis is an inflammation of the membranes inside the nose.
+A number of different irritants or allergens can cause this inflammation.
+However, there are times when there’s no specific cause for the inflammation.
 Other names for this condition are nonallergic rhinitis, idiopathic rhinitis, and rhinitis-nonallergic.

-Vasomotor rhinitis is not life-threatening.
-For those affected with the condition, the symptoms can be annoying, but are not serious.
+Vasomotor rhinitis isn’t life-threatening.
+For those affected with the condition, the symptoms can be annoying, but they aren’t serious.

-Vasomotor rhinitis occurs when the blood vessels inside the nose expand (dilate).
+Vasomotor rhinitis occurs when the blood vessels inside your nose dilate, or expand.
 Dilation of the vessels in the nose produces swelling and can cause congestion.
 Mucus may also drain from the nose.

-Unfortunately, doctors have not been able to pinpoint what causes the blood vessels in the nose to swell.
-Some common triggers that may produce this reaction include
+It’s not known what causes the blood vessels in the nose to swell.
+Some common triggers that may produce this reaction include: